zaid-kamil/mbu-java-course-content-2025/docs/source/Java-Language-Basics.rst

 main(String[] args)”.
 The main method signature must include String[] args.

-Quiz 3: No Command Line Arguments
+Question 3: No Command Line Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Question:** What will be the result if you try to compile and execute